 - The current state of accessibility of the app or software

-With lawsuits, primarily we think of mobile apps but, of course, when it comes to web accessibility desktop apps are implicated as well.
+With legal compliance, primarily we think of mobile apps but, of course, when it comes to web accessibility desktop apps are implicated as well.